Econ 101 » Spring 2020 » Econ Timed Quiz 1

 If a data line on a graph has a slope of zero it means there

-C. is a constant relationship between x and y.
+is no relationship between x and y.

 Question #9